Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/world.rst

    :Panel:     :menuselection:`Scene --> Rigid Body World`

-The *Rigid Body World* is a group of Rigid Body objects, which holds settings that apply to all rigid bodies in this simulation.
+The *Rigid Body World* is a group of rigid body objects, which holds settings that apply to all rigid bodies in this simulation.

-When you add Rigid Body physics on an object, primary there is created a group of objects with default "RigidBodyWorld" name.
+When you add rigid body physics on an object, primary there is created a group of objects with default "RigidBodyWorld" name.
-Rigid body objects automatically are added to this group when you add Rigid Body physics for them.
+Rigid body objects automatically are added to this group when you add rigid body physics for them.

-You can create several Rigid Body World groups and allocate the Rigid Body objects with the *Groups* panel in the *Object* tab.
+You can create several Rigid Body World groups and allocate the rigid body objects with the *Groups* panel in the *Object* tab.

 Rigid body objects and constraints are only taken into account by the simulation if they are in the groups specified